 Now your images are ready for tagging.
 The QromaTag app hears “This is a photo of Hazel Harper Schuler taken in Pasadena at the Crandall Photo Studio,” extracts the people, places and dates, and creates tags.
-These tags are stored in the metadata for the image file (see page 70 for help understanding metadata).
+These tags are stored in the metadata for the image file.
 QromaTag also transcribes the full text of your speech into the software’s Description field, and places the name, place and date into the corresponding fields.

 You can sync the tagged photos to your computer using Dropbox.
 Then when you view the image, you can see the metadata in the file Properties (Windows) or Get Info (Mac).
 According to the manufacturer, nearly every major operating system and most photo storage programs, such as Apple Photos and Adobe LightRoom, will index and use the metadata.

 Actions within the apps are performed by touch or voice command.
 “Capture” scans the photo; “Template Off” allows the app to auto-detect the photograph size for scanning.
 Speak naturally, but clearly and firmly to enable voice recognition.
 Speak “People” to add a name directly to the People field.

 A version of this article appeared in the March/April 2018 issue of Family Tree Magazine.